AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

     <div style="page-break-after: always;"></div>

-2. **Payroll Page** - This page shows the payroll of all employees for a given date range.
-You can view the details of each contact by clicking on the contact.
+2. **Payroll Page** - This page shows the payroll of all employees for the given date range in the payroll command.

    | ![Payroll Page](./images/PayrollPageSuccess.png)                |
    |-----------------------------------------------------------------|
    | *FnBuddy Payroll Page*                                          |
-3. **Schedule Page** - This page shows the schedule of all employees for a given date.
-You can view the details of each contact by clicking on the contact.
+3. **Schedule Page** - This page shows the schedule of all employees for the next four weeks (including the current week).

     | ![Schedule Page](./images/SchedulePageSuccess.png) |
     |----------------------------------------------------|